 Simple Shio Onigiri (Salted Japanese Rice Ball)

-- Set up a bowl of ice water, salt and your cooked rice.
+- Set up a bowl of ice water, 1/2 tbsp salt and 700 g cooked Japanese short-grain rice.

 - Wash your hands thoroughly and then submerge them into the bowl of icy cold water for about 15-20 seconds.
 This will stop the rice sticking to your hands.